 Have you suffered an injury in a scaffolding accident in Boston, MA?
 You may be entitled to workers’ compensation benefits or damages in a third-party claim.
-The Boston scaffolding accident lawyers at Sweeney Merrigan Law, LLP will work with you to get you the most money available for your injury claim.
+The Boston scaffolding accident lawyers will work with you to get you the most money available for your injury claim.

-Our Boston personal injury lawyers have over 100 years of combined legal experience.
+Our lawyers have over 100 years of combined legal experience.
 We understand the complex laws related to construction site accidents.
 For decades, we have been fighting for the rights of accident victims to receive fair compensation.

 Injuries and accidents can turn your life upside down.
 You may be out of work for months as you recover from your injury.
 We understand the financial crisis that a scaffolding accident can cause.

-The Boston personal injury lawyers at Sweeney Merrigan Law, LLP have over 100 years of combined legal experience.
-We use the skills, resources, and experience developed over decades to fight for our clients’ best interests.
+Sweeney Merrigan Personal Injury Lawyers have over 100 years of combined legal experience.
+We use the skills, resources, and expertise developed over decades to fight for our clients’ best interests.

-Our legal team has recovered multi-million dollar awards for our clients.
+Our legal team has recovered hundreds of millions in awards for our clients.
 We do not stop fighting until all sources of compensation for damages are exhausted.

 When you hire our legal team, you can expect us to:

 Seeking legal advice from an experienced personal injury lawyer in Boston, Massachusetts, is the first step in protecting your best interests after a scaffolding accident.

 Call our Boston scaffolding accident attorneys now to request your free consultation with a Boston construction accident lawyers.

 Many scaffolding accidents each year take place in the construction industry.
 Scaffolding is a necessary tool used in construction to allow workers to reach levels that a ladder will not reach.
 Scaffolds allow for repairs and other projects on existing buildings.